-$^{^6}$ To comply with disclosure avoidance rules, we suppress data for firms above 10,000 employees as well as specific cells in Figure 2.
-7
+&lt;sup>10To comply with disclosure avoidance rules, we suppress data for firms above 10,000 employees as well as specific cells in Figure 2.

-The SBO definition, which is based on the largest current ownership share among the founders, might select against immigrant founders to the extent that native-born founders are initially more affluent and can invest more.
+&lt;sup>11The SBO definition, which is based on the largest current ownership share among the founders, might select against immigrant founders to the extent that native-born founders are initially more affluent and have an ownership edge.